Department Chairperson: Christopher Sutton

 Associate Graduate Faculty

-The Department of Geography offers both a Master of Arts in Geography and a post baccalaureate certificate program in Community Development.
+The Department of Geography offers a Master of Arts in Geography and post-baccalaureate certificate programs in Community Development and Environmental GIS.

 Master of Arts Program

 Students shall have completed a minimum of 24 semester hours in geography.
 Exceptions may be made if the student has a strong background in cognate areas or if undergraduate deficiencies are removed by taking courses as required by the Departmental Graduate Committee.
-Students who lack preparation in basic cartographic techniques and/or basic quantitative analysis techniques are required to complete GEOG 302 and/or GEOG 301 as deficiencies.
+Students who lack preparation in basic cartographic techniques and/or basicquantitative analysis techniques are required to complete GEOG 208 and/or GEOG 301 as deficiencies.

 The Master of Arts degree in geography may be earned by one of three plans of study.